romainchapou/pico-sound-dj/README.md

 ## Plans for the future

 - When I get the time, and if I can squeeze the tokens enough for it, I would like to make a SFX overview screen, in which you would be able to copy or move your SFXs around, maybe multi edit some settings too.
 This would also be another way to enter the editing of an SFX, which could be nice if your SFX is not used in a pattern.
-- Some quality of life changes like an option to swap `X` and `O` would be nice.

 ## Feedback